 The vocation project shall end after the project developer has completed the implementation of vocation plan and after evaluation by the resettlement and vocation committee that affected persons have stable jobs, higher income and better livelihood.

-The agriculture and forestry sector authority authority shall issue a certificate upon request by the resettlement and vocation committee.
+The agriculture and forestry sector authority shall issue a certificate upon request by the resettlement and vocation committee.

 Section V